libktx/ktx/assets-async/README.md

 ##### Multiple calls of `load` and `unload`

-It is completely safe to call `load` multiple times, even to obtain asset instances without dealing with `Deferred`.
+It is completely safe to call `load` multiple times with the same asset data, even to obtain asset instances without dealing with `Deferred`.
 In that sense, it can be used as an alternative to `get`.

 Instead of loading the same asset multiple times, `AssetStorage` will just increase the reference count to the asset and return the same instance on each request.
+This also works concurrently - the storage will always load just one asset instance, regardless of how many different threads and coroutines called `load` in parallel.

-However, to eventually unload the asset, you have to call `unload` the same number of times as `load`.
-That, or simply dispose of all assets with `dispose`, which clears all reference counts and unloads everything.
+However, to eventually unload the asset, you have to call `unload` the same number of times as `load`, or simply dispose of all assets with `dispose`, which clears all reference counts and unloads everything from the storage.

+Unlike `load`, `add` should be called only once on a single asset, and only when the path and type are absent in the storage.
+You cannot add existing assets to the storage, even if they were previously loaded by it.
+This is because if we are not sure that `AssetStorage` handled the loading (or creation) of an object, tracking its dependencies and lifecycle is difficult and left to the user.
+Trying to `add` an existing asset will not increase its reference count, and instead throw an exception.

+Adding assets that were previously loaded by the `AssetStorage` under different paths is also a misuse of the API, which might result in unloading the asset or its dependencies prematurely.
+True aliases are currently unsupported.

 ##### `runBlocking`